Chart Color Schemes

 Population growth drivers in Christies Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Christies Beach's population, as of August 2025, stands at approximately 11,648.
+Christies Beach's population is approximately 11,648 as of August 2025.
 This figure represents an increase of 598 people since the 2021 Census, which reported a population of 11,050.
-The growth is inferred from ABS estimates; as of June 2024, the estimated resident population was 11,600, with an additional 81 validated new addresses added since the Census date.
-This results in a population density of 1,613 persons per square kilometer, higher than the national average according to AreaSearch assessments.
-Christies Beach's growth rate of 5.4% since the 2021 census exceeds both its SA3 area (4.8%) and SA4 region, indicating it as a growth leader in the region.
-Interstate migration accounted for approximately 70.8% of overall population gains during recent periods.
+The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
+This results in a density ratio of 1,613 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Christies Beach's population grew by 5.4% since the 2021 census, outpacing both its SA3 area (4.8%) and SA4 region.
+Interstate migration contributed approximately 70.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
-According to these projections, Christies Beach is expected to grow by 1,686 persons to 2041, achieving a total growth of 14.1% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made using weighted aggregation methods.
+Based on projected demographic shifts, Christies Beach is expected to grow by 1,686 persons to 2041, recording a gain of 14.1% in total over the 17 years.

 Frequently Asked Questions - Population